Micrurus annellatus: Subspecies

-Common names
+Local common names

-Annellated coral snake.
-In Spanish: coral anilada, naca-naca.
-Portuguese: cobra-coral anelada.
+The annellated coral snake is commonly called coral anilada and naca-naca in South American Spanish, and cobra-coral anelada in Brazilian Portuguese.

 Description

-The Annellated coral snake can grow to 70 cm, but most are closer to 20-30 cm.
-Its color pattern may vary between subspecies: overall dark blue to black, with narrow rings of white, yellow, pale blue (M. a. annellatus), or dull red (M. a. balzani).
-Tricolored specimens are black, red, & yellow and color patterns do not occur in "triads".
+The annellated coral snake can grow to a total length (tail included) of 70 cm, but most are closer to 20-30 cm.
+Its color pattern may vary among subspecies: overall dark blue to black, with narrow rings of white, yellow, or pale blue (M. a. annellatus); or narrow rings of dull red (M. a. balzani).
+Tricolored specimens are black, red, and yellow, with color pattern not occurring in "triads".

 Habitat

-It is mainly found in montane wet forest and cloud forest at elevations ranging from 300 up to 2,000 m.
+Micrurus annellatus is mainly found in montane wet forest and cloud forest, at elevations of 300–2,000 m.

+Reproduction

+Micrurus annellatus is oviparous.
+Clutch size is fewer than 15 eggs.